malev/freeling-client/README.md

 # Freeling::Client

 Simple client wrapper for Freeling analyzer tool.
+For only works with [this](http://nlp.lsi.upc.edu/freeling/doc/userman/html/node91.html) options.
 If you need to install freeling on Ubuntu 14.04 just follow [this](https://gist.github.com/malev/d6a8b51c2ae0a762ab1d) guide.

 ## Example of usage: